Whitley Neill Gin

 Whitley Neill Gin is a London Dry gin.

 History

 The brand was launched in 2005 and acquired by Halewood Wines & Spirits in 2009.

-Distillation and Products
+Distillation and products

 The gin is distilled by Johnny Neill, a descendant of Thomas Greenall, in an antique copper pot still.

 The gin contains two African botanicals — Baobab Fruit and Cape Gooseberries as well as coriander seeds, sweet lemon, sweet orange, angelica root, cassia bark, florentine iris and juniper berries.
+Whitney Neill also produces a multitude of flavoured variations.

 In 2021, the distillery moved to London and is now produced at a site named Halewood's City of London Distillery.
 The gin distillery was previously located just outside Birmingham in the West Midlands.